 - University of Southern California (USC): Master of Digital Social Media

-- Southern New Hampshire University: Master of Social Media Marketing
+- Southern New Hampshire University: Master of Science in Marketing with a Concentration in Social Media Marketing

 - Pace University: Master of Social Media and Mobile Marketing